admin1

 How Stick On Lead Weights Work for Wheel Balancing

-You want your wheels to run smoothly and last longer.
-Stick on wheel weights help you achieve proper tire balancing by targeting both static and dynamic imbalances.
-When a wheel has a heavy spot, it creates a strong impact force.
-For example, just a 1-ounce imbalance on a 15-inch wheel at 60 mph can cause 4.6 pounds of impact force.
-This force leads to vibrations and uneven tire wear.
+When a wheel has a heavy spot, it creates impact force as it rotates.
+For example, a 1-ounce imbalance on a 15-inch wheel at 60 mph can generate approximately 4.6 pounds of impact force.
+This force causes vibration, uneven tire wear, and long-term stress on suspension components.

 AspectExplanation / Numerical Finding